hackdaymanifesto/site/index.markdown

 ### Finally, keep your crew safe too

-Working at a hack day, as a volunteer or otherwise, is a stressful and demanding job.
+Working at a hack day, as a volunteer or otherwise, can be a stressful and demanding job.
 Make sure your crew are safe, happy and well-fed throughout, and that you've got enough staff to cope with emergencies or unexpected dropouts!